CALCULATE YOUR SIP RETURNS

 How Long Is the Lock-In Period?

-The duration of the lock-in period can vary based on the investor category and SEBI regulations.
+Retail investors who apply during the IPO are not subject to lock-in restrictions.
+The duration of the lock-in period can vary based on the investor category and SEBI regulations for other investor types.
 Here are the most common time frames:

-• For Pre-IPO Investors: Usually 6 months from the listing date.
+For Pre-IPO Investors: Generally 6 months from the date of listing.

 These lock-in periods are clearly mentioned in the company’s IPO prospectus, so investors can check the specifics before investing.